Project idea – Card and envelope

 If you want an even rounder flap, you can also edit the nodes on the left and right edges and straighten the handle to be vertical.
 That will create a more rounded shape on the extremities.

 Now, the outline of your envelope is done.
 If you are to use a patterned paper and simply want the outline, you can hide the body of the envelope (the initial rectangle) and print out the other lines.
-If your printer does not print up to the edges, don't worry, you can estimate where to cut, even if the lines on the edges are not printed.
+But maybe your printer does not print up to the edges.
+Don't worry, you can estimate where to cut, even if the lines on the edges are not printed.

 If you want to add a design, pattern, color or gradient to your envelope, it will probably be on the body area.
 Activate that layer, and using the Magic Wand, set to Opacity, and with the Contiguous box checked, select inside that rectangle.
 Add a new Raster layer and flood fill with whatever pattern, design or gradient you want.
 Deselect (Ctrl-D) and hide the initial rectangle (so you won't see the black lines on the edges.